DataCater/handbook/processes.md

 community with different private channels, such as `#dev`, `#marketing`, or `#company`.
 By the way, most of our users and customers are also onboarded to our Slack.

-## Meeting Culture

-In general, we aim to minimize synchronous communication and therefore meetings.
-We believe that human beings can be most productive and creative when being able to perform deep work on their own schedule without being interrupted.

-Of course, certain meetings can make sense and add value.
-In this case, we require that each meeting has a well-defined agenda written in a Google Doc, which can be reviewed, commented on, and extended before the meeting.

 ## Tools

 We use the following tools on a daily basis: